IRA and IIJA Funding Opportunities for Retail

 2.2.b Does your company have retail locations along a state designated alternative fuel corridor?

 • Summary: Funding for charging and fueling infrastructure in designated corridors.
-The Joint Transportation Office has $1.25 billion in discretionary funding to allocate for projects that strategically deploy publicly accessible EV charging and other alternate fuel infrastructure (such as hydrogen, propane, and natural gas) along a designated alternative fuel corridor.
+The Joint Transportation Office has $1.25 billion in discretionary funding to allocate to projects that strategically deploy publicly accessible EV charging and other alternate fuel infrastructure (such as hydrogen, propane, and natural gas) along a designated alternative fuel corridor.
 Eligible applicants include states, territories, tribes, metro planning organizations, local governments, and public authorities with a transportation function — but these entities must contract with a private entity for the acquisition and installation of publicly accessible EV or alternate fuel infrastructure.

 • Best for: Big box stores and other retailers that own commercial real estate.
 Companies that lease their buildings may also want to speak with their landlords about this program.

-• Learn more: View most recent Notice of Funding Opportunity and list of funding recipients from FY22 and FY23 | Catch up on informational webinars.
+• Learn more: Most recent Notice of Funding Opportunity | List of funding recipients from FY22 and FY23 | Register for webinars on June 6 and June 11 | Catch up on past informational webinars.

 2.2.c Does your company have existing fuel or retail operations in rural areas, low- and moderate-income neighborhoods, or communities with a low ratio of private parking spaces?